awesto/django-shop/docs/reference/product-models.rst

 	    storage = models.PositiveIntegerField(_("Internal Storage"))

 Lets go into the details of these classes.
 The model fields are self-explanatory.
-Something to note is, that each product requires a ``ProductManager`` and a list or tuple of `lookup fields`_.
+Something to note here is, that each product requires a field ``product_name``.
+This alternatively can also be implemented as property.

-The ``ProductManager`` can be any class inheriting from ``BaseProductManager``, it adds some methods to generate some special querysets.
+Another mandatory attribute for each product is the ``ProductManager`` class.
+It must inheriting from ``BaseProductManager``, and adds some methods to generate some special querysets.

-The attribute containing ``lookup_fields`` is required by the administration backend, and used when the site editor has to search for certain products.
+Finally, the attribute ``lookup_fields`` contains a list or tuple of  `lookup fields`_.
+These are required by the administration backend, and used when the site editor has to search for certain products.
 Since the framework does not impose which fields are used to distinguish between products, we must give some hints.

+Each product also requires a method implemented as ``get_price(request)``.
+This must return the unit price using one of the available :ref:`money-types`.

 Add multilingual support